Send the link below via email or IMCopy

 Physical space - make room for tasks and paper files.
 Is the space setup for a virtual interview?

 Electronic space - Create folders for goals, research, job application documentation, resume versions, networking documentation, appointment schedule, etc.

 Email - Establish a separate email address for your job search.

 Maintain a regular work schedule

-In a layoff, you suddenly do not have a regular work schedule and a job description with well defined duties and responsibilities.
-For even the most disciplined people this loss of structure will impact productivity.
+Suddenly, you do not have a regular work schedule and a job description with well defined duties and responsibilities.
+For even the most disciplined people this loss of structure will negatively impact productivity.